 - Scan in multiple assets when you receive them in the office or warehouse

-- Track and report damages to the assets (reports can be accompanied by photographs)
+- Track and report damages to the assets (reports can be accompanied by the photographs)

-- Access list of assets in all locations, including office / storage locations, clients sites, or employees
+- Access a list of the assets in all locations, including office / storage locations, clients sites, or employees

-- Track entire life cycle of each asset, from receiving to disposal
+- Track the entire life cycle of each asset, from receiving to disposal

 - Perform periodic asset audits using barcode scanning, identify missing or misplaced assets